frconor-ebook/meditations/_posts/2025-05-07-holy-purity.md

 The Queen doesn\'t walk around with the crown jewels in her handbag and gives them to the first pretty face that she meets.
 Whoever arrives to try and win the crown jewels arrives exhausted.

 And so also, with the jewel of our heart, we have to keep it well-bolted, well-guarded.
 It\'s a treasure.
-It\'s a pearl.
+It\'s a pearl (*cf*.
+Matt.
+13:44-46).
 God wants that heart for Him, for Him alone.

 "I urge you then, brothers," says St. Paul, "remembering the mercies of God, to offer your bodies as a living sacrifice, dedicated and acceptable to God.
 That is the kind of worship for you, a sensible people.